-Immune Defense and Load Management
+Immune System and Load Management

 The immune system is not a side issue for cyclists – it determines whether a hard training year culminates in peak form or ends in a chain of colds.
 Professionals ride Grand Tours with 30,000 annual kilometers and still have to start healthy.
 Amateurs struggle with work, family, and ambitious weekly plans.
 In both cases: those who do not manage load and recovery intelligently open a time window for infections in the body.
 The immune system and load management are therefore two sides of the same coin.